 Submitted by Elle

 I’ve never been big on Valentine’s Day….I’m still not…not in any romantic way at least.
-Also, the winter always gets me down.
-It’s hard to muster up a lot of enthusiasm some days.
+The winter always gets me down and it’s hard to muster up a lot of enthusiasm.
 But I do have a lot of love in my life, which I’m immensely grateful for, so I guess I’m glad for the reminder to stop and smell the roses.

 Submitted by Litsa